Help us celebrate 25 years of coastal stewardship.... VIRTUALLY!

 Restoring and protecting the natural treasure of Louisiana’s coast is a duty embraced by many people with diverse backgrounds.
 They are volunteers, students, researchers, sportsmen, governmental and business leaders, and sometimes simply coastal residents who care enough about the future of our state to take action.

 Every year the Coalition to Restore Coastal Louisiana is proud to honor individuals and organizations demonstrating extraordinary commitment to the coast with CRCL Coastal Stewardship Awards.
 These awards are CRCL’s highest form of recognition for those who go above and beyond for our coast, and we need your help to discover worthy candidates for the honors.

-This year marks the 15-year anniversary of Hurricanes Katrina and Rita, and also the 10-year anniversary of the Deepwater Horizon oil spill.
-CRCL will recognize individuals, groups, or organizations who during the immediate early stages of these disasters worked to aid, assist, and/or foster the recovery and resiliency of the Louisiana coast and communities that were impacted.
+2020 marked the 15-year anniversary of Hurricanes Katrina and Rita, and also the 10-year anniversary of the Deepwater Horizon oil spill.
+CRCL recognized the individuals, groups, or organizations who during the immediate early stages of these disasters worked to aid, assist, and/or foster the recovery and resiliency of the Louisiana coast and communities that were impacted.
+View it virtually here.

 2020 Coastal Stewardship Award Winners